tshepang/blog/content/computing/my current desktop setup.rst

 my current desktop setup
 ========================

-:date: 2013-12-11
+:date: 2014-02-16
 :tags: GNOME, Debian

-With recent Debian GNOME updates, something got broken enough that I could not login to my account.
+With recent Debian GNOME updates (late 2013), something got broken enough that I could not login to my account.
 I saw this as a good opportunity to finally try something other than GNOME as my primary environment on my home machine.
 I have before tinkered with other GUI